 I used to identify as a perfectionist but I don’t think I’m the full deal just yet.
 I say ‘yet’ because I can definitely see that part of me growing if I don’t stay on top of it.
 I have perfectionistic tendencies and it’s something I need to keep in check before it spirals out of control.
-For example I love busying myself with menial tasks when I have crazy deadlines.
+For example, I love busying myself with menial tasks when I have crazy deadlines.
 When I feel overwhelmed, burying myself in something low risk and repetitive is my kryptonite.
 It’s obviously not a super useful trait but I find being aware of it really helps.
-For example this week, I have a big collaboration project due on Friday and instead of just dealing with it I decided to write thank you notes to people and send them in the post.
+For example this week, I have a big collaboration project due on Friday and instead of just dealing with it I decided to write lovely thank you notes to people and send them in the post.
 Super urgent right?
 Of course, I needed to go to Office Works and get some nice cards and a fancy new pen.
 That wasted at least two hours and kept me from having to deal with the big awful deadline that was steadily creeping up.
 And now instead of dealing with the deadline, I’m writing a blog post blaming perfectionism for not being able to meet my deadline.
 The stupid thing is that I WILL meet my deadline, I’ll just do it all on Thursday night and resent having to work all evening when I could have easily have done it earlier in the week.
 Ah perfectionism!
 Such a jerk.

 If any of this sounds like you, here are some signs you may be a perfectionist…